Religious Education at Our Lady’s is taught to all pupils.

 - All Year 8 pupils have the opportunity to meet a Jewish speaker as part of the Judaism topic.

 - All Year 9 pupils visit Cardinal Newman College for a becREative day to learn in more depth about a topic they will be studying at GCSE.
+Year 9 pupils also meet a Muslim speaker and visit Majid e Salaam as part of the Islam unit of work.

 If you require further information about this curriculum area please contact the Principal Teacher Mrs J Holohan – firstname.lastname@example.org